3d-web-applications/lerna-test-project/README.md

 - When you change attributes inside your PlayCanvas scripts, you will need to select the corresponding build file within your PlayCanvas project and click the **Parse** button.
 - Don't forget to add a [gitignore file](./.gitignore) to exclude node_modules.
+- Before publishing, you should navigate into each of your packages.
+Run **npm pack** and analyze the tarballs.
+You might see files, you have already ignored in your global .gitignore file.
+Exposing secrets would be bad.
+To prevent publishing secrets, don't forget to add .npmignore files inside your packages!